-As at December 31, 2021, and 2020, the REIT had its portfolio appraised by Morguard's appraisal division.
-Fees relating to appraisal services for the year ended December 31, 2021, amounted to \$210 (2020 - \$198) and are included in trust expenses.
+As at December 31, 2022, and 2021, the REIT had its portfolio appraised by Morguard's appraisal division.
+Fees relating to appraisal services for the year ended December 31, 2022, amounted to \$212 (2021 - \$210) and are included in trust expenses.

-All the Agreements have an initial term of 10 years and are renewable for further terms of five years each, subject to certain notice provisions or upon the occurrence of an event of default as stipulated in the provisions of the Agreements.
+All the Agreements had an initial term of 10 years and are renewable for further terms of five years each, subject to certain notice provisions or upon the occurrence of an event of default as stipulated in the provisions of the Agreements.